astrofrog/astropy-APEs/APE6.rst

 If sub-classes do not support some of these properties, e.g. ``uncertainty``, they can simply raise a ``NotImplementedError``.

+Specific functionality such as uncertainty handling and arithmetic can be developed as mix-in classes that can be used by ``NDData`` sub-classes.

 Handling of ``NDData`` in Astropy and affiliated packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^